A simple analytical expression of quantum Fisher and Skew information and their dynamics under decoherence channels: Introduction

 On the other hand, when the physical systems concerned are not in themselves particularly complex but interact with external degrees of freedom beyond our control, where these interactions are least likely to be negligible, the global dynamics of these systems are difficult to take into account quantitatively \cite{Mazzola2010,Tegmark2000}.
 In these situations, physical systems are invariably subject to noise which leads to the degradation of quantum phenomena.
+Due to this practical limitation, the dynamics of quantum correlations have been investigated from different aspects and significant progress has been achieved to protect them while passing through quantum channels \cite{Hu2020,Hu2016,Hu2015}.
 The loss of these phenomena under the influence of the external environment is known as decoherence which has implications for quantum information processing tasks \cite{Burkov2007,Seo2016}.
 This problem is the subject of the theory of open quantum systems, a rich and rapidly expanding current research field.
 Briefly, the interaction between a quantum system and its environment can result in the dissipation or loss of information contained in the system to its environment.
 Depending on the type of interaction, the dynamics can be Markovian \cite{Breuer2002,Spohn1980} where the coupling strength of the system with the environment is weak, or non-Markovian in which the evolution process exhibits the behavior of memory effects \cite{Breuer2016,Vega2017}.
 Here, we perform a dynamic investigation of quantum Fisher information and skew information under various Markovian channels operated on the quasi-Werner states based on bipartite superposed coherent states ($\sim|\alpha,\beta\rangle\pm|-\alpha,-\beta\rangle$).
 Analytical results for these two information quantities under the phase damping channel, the depolarizing channel and the amplitude damping channel are derived.

 This paper is organized as follows.
 In section $2$, we give some basic properties of two-qubit $X$-states and how to calculate quantum Fisher information and skew information for them.
 In Section $3$, we provide the explicit expressions for these two quantities under three different decoherence channels; phase damping channel, depolarizing channel and amplitude damping channel.
 The dynamics of quantum Fisher information and skew information for two quasi-Werner states evolving in a noisy environment are also studied and numerical results are given.
 To examine the role of quantum entanglement in improving the precision of quantum metrology protocols, we quantify the entanglement amount of two quasi-Werner states using Wootters concurrence.
 Finally, we close this present investigation in the last section.